Niwri/research-mobile-reader/README.md

 ## Current Status
 So cooked rn.

-Currently experimenting PDF extractor ideas in python.
+Currently experimenting data extractor ideas in python.

 ## Ideal Solution
 The pipeline is ran entirely on mobile